alvinf7989/sep10-freedom-project/blog/entry03.md

 As you can see there are two inventions that have similar names.
 That is because I imagined an "o-clock" company making those inventions.
 Right now, I'm only imagining the "Fry-o-clock" and the "Freeze-o-clock" making it as future inventions.
 I finalized this from my Freedom Project Content by adding transitioning text from Part A to Part B. Although I think I need to remove the Google Searches I did as those are the "behind the scenes" parts of my Freedom Project.

 ## Sources
 I didn't really use sources to think of these new inventions for the future, but I did use references of other Freedom Projects that inspired the way I organized things.
+Projects like [Medical Practice Through Time](https://andyc6074.github.io/sep10-freedom-project/) where if you click on future ideas in the bottom, it displays lists of ideas in bullet points in a very organized way inspired me to organize my ideas with bullet points more advancedly by the use of indenting.

 ## Engineering Design Process (EDP)
 Since, I am thinking of the Culinary inventions in the future, I would say that I'm in the Brainstorming Process of the Engineering Design.
 I just wonder how I'll plan these inventions of mine.
 And when it's the final entry, I will recap on all of my Process levels I've been through.

 ## Skills
 After Part A and Part B of the Freedom Project, I now have three skills: How To Google, Organization and my new skill, Creativity.
+I will list them here.

 ### How To Google
 This was my first skill in the Freedom Project and I used this skill a lot in Part A when I looked up the soft and hardwares of Culinary Art inventions.
 I had different Googling techniques for the two.
 For Software, I looked at the first website that showed up and luckily they were all reliable web apps.
 For Hardware, however it wasn't always the first website.
 I actually had to go through many websites to find powered Culinary Hardware.